cloudwego/kitex/docs/guide/advanced-features/generic_call.md

 Generic call is typically used for mid-platform services that do not need generated code, and only Thrift generic call is supported currently.

-## Support Scenes
+## Supported Scenarios

-1. Binary Generic Call: for traffic transit scenarios
+1. Binary Generic Call: for traffic transit scenario
-2. HTTP Mapping Generic Call: for API Gateway Scene
+2. HTTP Mapping Generic Call: for API Gateway scenario
 3. Map Mapping Generic Call

 ## Example of Usage